AmrDeveloper/Amun/docs/reference/if.md

-Jot has both If statement and Expression
+Amun has both If statement and Expression

 ## If Statement